Ridgefield-Crystal Lake Presbyterian Church

 Q. Where does LWW have installations?

-A. LWW has installed more than 735 systems in 26 countries, including the Appalachian area of the United States.
-LWW has regional networks in 11 countries, where in-country LWW staff identify safe water opportunities, bring partners together, and support the projects.
+A. LWW has installed more than 850 systems in 26 countries.
+Regional networks exist in 11 countries, where in-country LWW staff identify safe-water opportunities, bring partners together, and support the projects.

 Q. Why did RCLPC decide that providing safe water was a ministry they wanted to be involved in?

-Q. How long has RCLPC been involved with LWW?
+Q. How long has RCLPC been involved with LW?

 A. A group of LWW team leaders was trained at Living Waters' "Clean Water U" in April 2015.
 The RCLPC Session approved LWW as a new mission project in June 2015.

-Q. How does LWW fit into the missions at RCLPC?
+Q. How does LW fit into the missions at RCLPC?

 A. LWW is under the umbrella of the Mission Team and reports to them at each bi-monthly mission meeting.